aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-deploying-disconnected.md

 <!-- -->

--   For more information about how to update ZTP, see [Upgrading GitOps ZTP](../scalability_and_performance/ztp-deploying-disconnected.xml#ztp-upgrading-gitops-ztp_ztp-deploying-disconnected).
+-   For more information about how to update ZTP, see [Upgrading GitOps ZTP](../scalability_and_performance/ztp-deploying-disconnected/#ztp-upgrading-gitops-ztp_ztp-deploying-disconnected).

--   For more information about how to mirror an OpenShift Container Platform image repository, see [Mirroring the OpenShift Container Platform image repository](../installing/disconnected_install/installing-mirroring-installation-images.xml#installation-mirror-repository_installing-mirroring-installation-images).
+-   For more information about how to mirror an OpenShift Container Platform image repository, see [Mirroring the OpenShift Container Platform image repository](../installing/disconnected_install/installing-mirroring-installation-images/#installation-mirror-repository_installing-mirroring-installation-images).

--   For more information about how to mirror Operator catalogs for disconnected clusters, see [Mirroring Operator catalogs for use with disconnected clusters](../installing/disconnected_install/installing-mirroring-installation-images.xml#olm-mirror-catalog_installing-mirroring-installation-images).
+-   For more information about how to mirror Operator catalogs for disconnected clusters, see [Mirroring Operator catalogs for use with disconnected clusters](../installing/disconnected_install/installing-mirroring-installation-images/#olm-mirror-catalog_installing-mirroring-installation-images).

--   For more information about how to prepare the disconnected environment and mirroring the desired image repository, see [Preparing the disconnected environment](../scalability_and_performance/ztp-deploying-disconnected.xml#ztp-acm-preparing-to-install-disconnected-acm_ztp-deploying-disconnected).
+-   For more information about how to prepare the disconnected environment and mirroring the desired image repository, see [Preparing the disconnected environment](../scalability_and_performance/ztp-deploying-disconnected/#ztp-acm-preparing-to-install-disconnected-acm_ztp-deploying-disconnected).

 -   For more information about update channels and releases, see [Understanding upgrade channels and releases](../updating/understanding-upgrade-channels-release.xml).

 ### Performing a platform update

 You can perform a platform update with the TALM.

+**Prerequisites**

 -   Install the Topology Aware Lifecycle Manager (TALM).